SteelColossus/movie-night-app/README.md

 You can then go to http://localhost:3000 as normal to see the app running live.
 _(**Note**: You will need pull access to the docker repository in order to do this.)_

+If you are running the app on a Raspberry Pi or another arm32 device, then use the image `steelcolossus/movie-night-app:arm32v7` instead.

 ## Exposing the app to everyone on the same network
 You can allow anyone on the same network to access the app by passing the `-o` flag to the `node` command, e.g. `node . -o`.